MattPD/cpplinks/atomics.lockfree.memory_model.md

 Simple and Efficient Semantics for Concurrent Programming Languages http://web.cs.ucla.edu/~todd/research/memmodels.html

-- The Silently Shifting Semicolon (SNAPL 2015) - http://web.cs.ucla.edu/~todd/research/snapl15.pdf - proposes the designation "Weak DRF0 (WDRF0)" for the C++ memory model:
+The Silently Shifting Semicolon (SNAPL 2015) - http://web.cs.ucla.edu/~todd/research/snapl15.pdf
+Proposes the designation "Weak DRF0 (WDRF0)" for the C++ memory model:
 "C/C++ has settled for a memory model weaker than DRF0, which we call Weak DRF0 (WDRF0).
 DRF programs are not guaranteed SC semantics in WDRF0.
 To get SC, programmers have to additionally avoid the use of the so-called low-level atomic primitives.
 The weak semantics of DRF programs in C++ is similar in complexity to the semantics of non-DRF programs in Java."

 The x86 Memory Model